-In Academia, you will need to strike the balance between several competing responsibilities including studies, homework, class preparation, exercise or sports, extra-curricular activities, school organization activities, and socializing with other students.
+In Academia, you will need to strike the balance between several competing responsibilities, including studies, assignments, class preparation, exercise, sports, extra-curricular activities, school organizational activities and socializing.

 Keep these consciously in view and avoid spending too much time on one unimportant issue at the expense of other pressing matters that urgently need your attention.

 As much as possible, refrain from postponing till tomorrow what can be accomplished today.
-This only serves to push the responsibility forward and congest the tomorrow's schedule.
+This only serves to push the responsibility forward and congest the following day's schedule.

 3. Rest Sufficiently

-If however, you set aside a period where you properly unclutter and unwind before turning in, you will be able to sleep much better and awaken the next day refreshed and capable of tackling the day with clarity.
+If however, you set aside a period where you properly unclutter and unwind before retiring for the night, you will be able to sleep much better and awaken the next day refreshed and capable of tackling the day with clarity.